 A Third Temple was rendered obsolete by the tearing of the curtain.
 Jesus clearly told his disciples that the Second Temple would be destroyed, but he never talked about a Third Temple building being constructed or even needed.
 What is even more amazing is that Jesus claims that his body is the New Temple and Scripture says that Christians are his body (Romans 12:5; 1 Corinthians 12:12-27; Ephesians 3:6, 5:23; Colossians 1:18, 24).
 This is further confirmed by the numerous times that Scripture says that we are now the Temple.

 For almost 2,000 years of Christianity, no one expected there to be a physical third Temple building.
 There just aren’t any Scriptures that point out there being an expectation for one.
-Instead, so much of prophesy and God’s plan is revealed in Jesus and his body becoming the new Temple.
-In fact, to expect a third Temple building, is to disregard Jesus and the prophesies he fulfilled.
+Instead, so much of prophecy and God’s plan is revealed in Jesus and his body becoming the new Temple.
+In fact, to expect a third Temple building is to disregard Jesus and the prophecies he fulfilled.

 The idea that a third physical Temple building needs to be built to usher in “end times” events is an invention of Zionism.

 God’s house in Jerusalem was meant to be a “place of prayer for all the nations” (Isaiah 56:7; Mark 11:17), but God would now finally achieve this through the new Temple, which was Jesus himself and his people.
 There is no need to expect another Temple.